MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Update-MgGroupConversationThreadPost.md

     - `[Id <String>]`:
     - `[Value <String>]`: A property value.

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty\[]>: The collection of multi-value extended properties defined for the post.
+MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>: The collection of multi-value extended properties defined for the post.
 Read-only.
 Nullable.
   - `[Id <String>]`:
   - `[Value <String[]>]`: A collection of property values.

-NEWPARTICIPANTS <IMicrosoftGraphRecipient\[]>: Conversation participants that were added to the thread as part of this post.
+NEWPARTICIPANTS <IMicrosoftGraphRecipient[]>: Conversation participants that were added to the thread as part of this post.
   - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Address <String>]`: The email address of an entity instance.
     - `[Name <String>]`: The display name of an entity instance.

-SENDER `<IMicrosoftGraphRecipient>`: recipient
+SENDER <IMicrosoftGraphRecipient>: recipient
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Address <String>]`: The email address of an entity instance.
     - `[Name <String>]`: The display name of an entity instance.

-SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty\[]>: The collection of single-value extended properties defined for the post.
+SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>: The collection of single-value extended properties defined for the post.
 Read-only.
 Nullable.
   - `[Id <String>]`:
   - `[Value <String>]`: A property value.

-## RELATED LINKS

 ## RELATED LINKS